asbiin/laravel-webauthn/README.md

 ## Add LaravelWebauthn middleware

-The Webauthn middleware will force the user to authenticate their webauthn key for cetain routes.
+The Webauthn middleware will force the user to authenticate their webauthn key for certain routes.

 Add this in the `$routeMiddleware` array of your `app/Http/Kernel.php` file: